tact-lang/tact-by-example/src/routes/(examples)/02-constants/content.md

 You can read constants both in *receivers* and in *getters*.

 Unlike contract variables, constants don't consume space in persistent state.
 Their values are stored directly in the code cell.

+There isn't much difference between constants defined outside of a contract and inside the contract.
+Those defined outside can be used by other contracts in your project.